 WordPress can identify and handle invalid URLs to some extent.
 That is, when an outdated URL is requested, WordPress looks for the new, updated URL and redirects the visitor if it finds it.

-Nonetheless, the aforementioned WordPress functionalities do not always operate as expected.
-To avoid this, the plugin offers a more solid redirect mechanism for old permalinks, which reduces the risk of organic traffic loss.
+WordPress does not always handle redirects consistently.
+To avoid this, the plugin offers a more reliable fallback redirect for old permalinks, which reduces the risk of organic traffic loss.

 Extra Redirects (Aliases)